circular-code/jsonTest/README.md

 # jsonTest
-Test how jquery's Json.parse handles different kind of data
+Test how jquery's Json.parse handles different kind of data and property names